AverageCatUser/MeowMhz/README.md

 test**.
 This project is for security research, education, and testing your own equipment.
 Don't use it to interfere with, access, or disrupt anything that isn't yours.
 The authors take no responsibility for misuse.

+yes i used ai for this description and logo, claude was used in development of this project, mostly in fixing bugs, creating the analyze feature, and stablizing sub ghz replay, rest by me.